-“Come to the edge,” the CEO said again.”You are ready.
+“Come to the edge,” the CEO coach said again.
+“You are ready.
 I can tell.”

 “I can’t, I will fall!” the CEO responded.

-“Come to the edge,” the CEO whispered, his hand seeking the CEO’s back.
+“Come to the edge,” the CEO coach whispered, his hand seeking the CEO’s back.

 And so the CEO, having grown to trust the CEO coach, came.